|

 method series of instruction books to be very effective for most,

-the Web about music and music theory (and theory excerpts and examples)
+Web about music and music theory (and theory excerpts and examples)

 of specific interest as necessary.
 Individual classical and pop